SmartPracticeschool/llSPS-INT-705-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

   step-4: If the user asks a question that falls outside of the scope of the pre-determined question set, then a search query           is issued to the Watson Discovery service through a Watson Assistant search skill.

 4. Technical Requirements :
-  i) write the code in github account and clone the repository. ii) Create Watson services. iii) Configure Watson Discovery.
+  i) Write the code in github account and clone the repository. ii) Create Watson services. iii) Configure Watson Discovery.
   iv) Configure Watson Assistant.